hmrc/pillar2-submission-api/API Testing/README.md

 The `-r` flag runs tests recursively through all subfolders.

+Note: The `01-auth/envs/` requests in `pillar2-submission-api` will fail when running with `--env local` as they target deployed environment URLs.
+This is expected.

 ### Prerequisites for Local Testing

 Ensure the following services are running locally: